jhu04/csci-4061/project-4/README.md

 Clean-up
 ```

+### Any assumptions that you made that weren’t outlined in section 7
+- We assume that the number of active clients at any given point in time is less than or equal to 1024.
+This is reflected in `server.c`, where our local `conn_fd` array in `main` is of length 1024.

+### How you designed your program for Package sending and processing (again, high-level pseudocode would be acceptable/preferred for this part)
+See "Client Handling Thread" pseudocode above for a high level overview of the code.
+Our design did not change much from our intermediate submission.

+For each file, we had our client first send an initial packet containing operations, flags, file size, and checksum.
+Our client would then send many packets consisting of smaller parts of the file (e.g. like a stream of bytes).

+Our server had a similar protocol in which it first sends an ackpacket to the client with information (including file size), then sends the file in multiple chunks.

 ### How you implement error detection/correction and the package encryption
 We implemented our error detection checksum by computing a sha256 hash (using the `sha256.o` library provided in Project 1) of the file data before sending the file.
 We then sent the sha256 hash in the packet preceding the file data, switching the `IMG_FLAG_CHECKSUM` flag on.